-6 CLIMATE CHANGE AND ENVIRONMENTAL IMPLICATIONS
+7. CLIMATE CHANGE AND ENVIRONMENTAL IMPLICATIONS

-The recommendations outlined within this report have been considered so far as their impact of the proposal on climate change and the environment.
-In reference to the Council's environmental policy, the proposal supports the Council's environmental priorities:

-- a.
-By recognising and realising the economic and social benefits of a high-quality environment. - b.
+- 7.1 The recommendations outlined within this report have been considered so far as their impact of the proposal on climate change and the environment.
+In reference to the Council's environmental policy, the proposal supports the Council's environmental priorities: - a.
+By recognising and realising the economic and social benefits of a highquality environment. - b.
 By working towards a low carbon North East Lincolnshire that is prepared for, and resilient to, the impacts of climate change.

-7 CONSULTATION WITH SCRUTINY
+8 CONSULTATION WITH SCRUTINY

-- 7.1 Economy Scrutiny were updated at the meeting of 8th September 2020 that the GTAA assessment was being undertaken and that the results of Technical Consultation were paused, subject to the outcome of the GTAA. - 7.2 Economy Scrutiny received a further update at the meeting of 9th March 2021 to highlight a summarised outcome of the Technical Consultation, the recommendations of the revised GTAA, and the intended recommendations to Cabinet.
+- 8.1.
+Economy Scrutiny were updated at the meeting of 8th September 2020 that the GTAA assessment was being undertaken and that the results of Technical Consultation were paused, subject to the outcome of the GTAA. - 8.2.
+Economy Scrutiny received a further update at the meeting of 9th March 2021 to highlight a summarised outcome of the Technical Consultation, the recommendations of the revised GTAA, and the intended recommendations to Cabinet. - 8.3.
+Further to this Economy Scrutiny were updated on 4th January 2022 to share progress on findings of the process of NSA's and will consider this report at their meeting of 12th July, prior to Cabinet.

-8 FINANCIAL IMPLICATIONS
+9 FINANCIAL IMPLICATIONS